isc-projects/bind9/doc/notes/notes-9.18.13.rst

   This prevents the use of libuv versions that may trigger an assertion failure when receiving multiple UDP messages in a single system call.
   :gl:`#3840`

-- Catalog zone updates are now run on specialized "offload" threads to reduce the amount of time they block query processing on the main networking threads.
-This increases the responsiveness of :iscman:`named` when catalog zone updates are being applied after a catalog zone has been successfully transferred. :gl:`#3881`

 Bug Fixes
 ~~~~~~~~~